 The young ones adapt to new situations very quickly and they have no other way but to accept the new realities of the tuition yug.
 They have molded their lives accordingly.
 Tuitions have now become an essential part of education.
-Students become dependent upon tuitions from lower classes.
+Learners become dependent upon tuitions from lower classes.
 The need for tuitions is especially felt at the primary level these days, parents before admitting their child, to primary admit him or her in the tuition class of the best teacher so that the seats there may not be over.
 The rush for tuitions is so great that many teachers are now conducting tests for admission to their tuition classes."

-1.2 Statement of the problem
+1.1 Statement of the problem

 Today in this world, when the entire human race breathes in an air of competition; where every individual is trying to get the better of the other, tuitions have not unexpectedly acquired a great importance in the field of education.
-Earlier tuitions were meant for weak students; now they are compulsory for the brilliant and the intelligent one.
-The weak students are, in fact, not admitted to tuition classes.
+Earlier tuitions were meant for weak learners: now they are compulsory for the brilliant and the intelligent one.
+The weak learners are, in fact, not admitted to tuition classes.

-The main reason why most student enroll in holiday tuition programmes and pay exorbitant price for the same is to improve performance, but is this a reality.
-This dilemma calls for conducting an investigation to establish relationship between holiday tuition and academic performance.
+The main reason why most learners enroll in holiday tuition programmes and pay exorbitant price for the same is to improve performance, but is this reality.
+This dilemma ealls for conducting an investigation to establish relationship between holiday tuition and academic performance.

-1.3 Objective of the study
+1.2 Objective of the study

-1.3.1 General objective
+1.2.1 General objective

-The main objective of the study was to establish whether their exist a relationship between attending holiday tuitions and change in academic performance of secondary school students
+The main objective of the study was to establish whether there exist a relationship between attending holiday tuitions and change in academic performance of learners.

-1.3.2 Specific objectives
+1.2.2 Specific objectives

-1. To investigate whether the extra academic effort guarantees academic success
+- 1. To investigate whether the extra academic effort guarantees academic success - 2.
+To establish whether weak learners when given special attention they can improve on there performance.

-- 2. To establish whether weak students when given special attention they can improve on there performance. - 3.
-To determine and pin point the benefits of holiday tuition
+3. To determine and pin point the benefits of holiday tuition

-1.4.
+1.3.
 Research questions

-- Is their a relationship between holiday tuition and improvement in academic performance? - 2) Does extra effort in education guarantee success? - 3) Who are really the beneficiaries of holiday tuition?
+- 1) Is their a relationship between holiday tuition and improvement in academic performance? - 2) Does extra effort in education guarantee success? - 3) Who are really the beneficiaries of holiday tuition?

-1.5 Scope of the study
+1.4 Scope of the study

-The research was carried out between December and April 2009.
-The study focused on establishing relationship between holiday tuition and academic performance.
-The research was conducted in Mochengo zone, Gucha South district Kenya.
+The research was carried out between August and November 2010.
+The study focused on establishing relationship between holiday tuition and academic performance of learners.
+The research was conducted in Yatta Division, Lower Yatta district Kenya.

-1.6 Limitations to the study
+1.5 Limitations to the study

-In conducting this study, a number of challenges may be encountered, including:

-Some respondents were unwilling to freely share the information.
+In conducting this study, a number of challenges may be encountered, including: Some respondents were unwilling to freely share the information.
 This was mainly true at the local level because of fear of not knowing whether the information could go to their superiors with repercussions.
 Nevertheless, the researcher tried and overcame these limitations to collect sufficient and representative data to reach the conclusions herein.

+CHAPTER TWO

-CHAPTER TWO LITERATURE REVIEW
+LITERATURE REVIEW

 Tuitions have become a craze these days, especially in the large cosmopolitan cities.
-So much so that the students even miss their regular classes to attend their tuition classes.
+So much so that the learners even miss their regular classes to attend their tuition classes.
 In many cases, those not taking tuitions consider themselves inferior.
-They are even considered foolish by their fellow students.
+They are even considered foolish by their fellow learners.
 The motivating factors are many - from getting an opportunity to make friends with the opposite sex to securing a seat in the professional colleges.

-According to King (1990) tuitions are considered a necessity by the students as competition is very hard and they have to get some extra knowledge to compete.
-Going to a tuition class means you are going to be taught above your level - more than what the students of your class are being taught
+According to King (1990) tuitions are considered a necessity by the learners as competition is very hard and they have to get some extra knowledge to compete.
+Going to a tuition class means you are going to be taught above your level - more than what the learners of your class are being taught